2018-2019 OWRC Peer Tutor Job Description

 - Participate fully in all preliminary and ongoing training sessions to develop theoretical and practical understanding of the OWRC's mission and best tutoring practices.
-Please note: New tutors must be available for orientation September 17, 18, and 19 (times TBA) and weekly training Tuesdays 4:30-6 pm for the duration of Autumn quarter.
+Please note: New tutors must be available on Tuesdays for the duration of the quarter.
+Orientation will be held over three Tuesdays (1/8, 1/15, 1/22) from 4:30-7:30 pm.
+On-going new tutor training will be held on Tuesdays from 4:30-6:30 pm.

 - Maintain a consistent weekly schedule for tutoring, arriving punctually and finding a substitute tutor for any shifts that must be missed.

 - Hold writer-focused, 45-minute one-to-one and group tutoring sessions.

 - Adopt our OWRC non-directive, conversation-based tutoring philosophy.

 - Electronically document the work of each tutoring session or other OWRC activity.

 - Participate in regular observation, monthly staff meetings, professional development, and required reflective writing led by OWRC professional staff and peer mentors.

 - Collaborate on project-based work with teams of OWRC leadership and other peer tutors, Odegaard Undergraduate Library staff, and other UW faculty and staff to improve internal programs and to enhance the teaching and learning of writing and research across the University.

 Requirements & Qualifications